StevenClontz/clontz.org/pages/potluck6.md

 ## Registered Teams

-Registration is not yet open (hey, we don't even have a date yet).
-After it is, the teams will be listed here.
-Note that availability for Solver Teams is limited by the number of Designer Teams contributing two puzzles.
+To register, email the organizer at
+<steven.clontz@gmail.com>.
+Specify if you will be a Solver or Designer Team,
+your teammate (if any), and the number of puzzles you'll be contributing.
+We can only support Solver Teams if we have Designer Teams who contribute two puzzles, but we will waitlist any interested Solver Teams in the meantime.

 * **Designer Teams**
-  (must design puzzles before *TBD*)
+  *(must design 1 or 2 puzzles before 2016 July 23)*
-    * *(none)*
+    * Eric Harshbarger (2 puzzles)
-* **Solver Teams (currently available: 0)**
+* **Solver Teams (currently available: 1)**
     * *(none)*

 ## Survey Results